Higher homotopy categories, higher derivators, and K-theory: Introduction

 The theory of derivators, first introduced and developed by Grothendieck \cite{derivateurs}, Heller \cite{Heller} and Franke \cite{Franke}, is a different foundational approach, based on the idea of considering the homotopy categories of all diagram categories as a remedy to the defects of the homotopy category (see also \cite{Groth}).
 By supplementing the homotopy category with the network of all these (homotopy) categories, it is possible to encode the collection of homotopy (co)limit functors and general homotopy Kan extensions as an enhancement of the homotopy category.
-This approach provides a different, lower (=2--) categorical formalism for expressing homotopy-theoretic universal properties (see \cite{Cisinski2} and \cite{Tabuada, C-T} for some interesting applications).
+This approach provides a different, lower (= 2--) categorical formalism for expressing homotopy-theoretic universal properties (see \cite{Cisinski2} and \cite{Tabuada, C-T} for some interesting applications).
 Moreover, Maltsiniotis \cite{Malt} defined $K$-theory in the context of derivators with a view towards partially recovering Waldhausen $K$-theory from the derivator.
-The $K$-theory of derivators and its comparison with Waldhausen $K$-theory has been studied extensively in \cite{C-N, Garkusha2, Garkusha1, Malt, MR2, MR1}.
+The $K$-theory of derivators and its comparison with Waldhausen $K$-theory has been studied extensively in \cite{C-N, Garkusha2, Garkusha1, Malt, Muro, MR2, MR1}.
 In the context of the theory of derivators, the question about the information retained by the homotopy category is then upgraded to the analogous question for the derivator.
-However, the classical theory of derivators still does not provide in general a faithful representation of a homotopy theory, even though it is possible in certain cases to recover in a non--canonical way the homotopy theory from the derivator (see \cite{Renaudin}).
+The theory of derivators still does not provide in general faithful representations of homotopy theories, however, it is possible in certain cases to recover in a non-canonical way the homotopy theory from the derivator (see \cite{Renaudin}).